Is Your Breakfast Making or Breaking Your Health?

 We’ve all got memories of our grandma reminding us that “breakfast is the most important meal of the day” when we tried eating ice cream first thing in the morning or skipping the meal altogether.
 But now that you’re older, you’ve got breakfast under control, right?

-national Better Breakfast Month.
+September, aside from being the beginning of the seasonal segue from summer to fall, also happens to be national Better Breakfast Month.
 While you probably haven’t heard of this month-long holiday before, it’s recognized by many school districts to highlight the importance of a good breakfast for students and the negative impact that not getting one has on academic performance.

 Better Breakfast Month is also meant to shed light on the history of the all-important morning meal and teach us about the different foods that are traditional in various parts of the world.